Ritual slaughter: Jewish Shechita

 Shechita (Hebrew: שחיטה) is the Jewish ritual slaughter for poultry and cattle for food according to Halakha.
 Talmud – Tractate Hulin Shulkhan Arukh Yore De'ah.
 The practice of slaughter of animals for food is the same as was used for Temple sacrifices, but since the destruction of the Jewish Temple in Jerusalem, sacrifices are prohibited.
-The Torah explains that animals not sacrificed must be slaughtered by the same practice, and today Shechita, kosher slaughtering does not include any religious ceremony, although the slaughtering practice may not be deviated from, if the meat is to be consumed by Jews.
+The Torah explains that animals not sacrificed must be slaughtered by the same practice, and today Shechita, kosher slaughtering does not include any religious ceremony, although the slaughtering practice may not be deviated from if the meat is to be consumed by Jews.

 The act is performed by drawing a very sharp knife across the animal's throat making a single incision incising the trachea and esophagus.
 The carotid arteries are also cut, allowing the blood to drain out.
 The knife must also be perfectly smooth, and free of any nicks.

-The animal must be killed by a shochet – religious slaughterer also known in Hebrew as shochet ubodek (slaughterer and inspector).
+The animal must be killed by a shochet – a religious slaughterer also known in Hebrew as shochet ubodek (slaughterer and inspector).
 An inspection is mandatory and the animal is rejected for Jewish consumption if certain imperfections are discovered.
 A shochet must be a Jew in good standing in the community.
 The training period for a shochet varies, depending on the skill of the trainee.
 Qualifying as a slaughterer of only chickens can be achieved with a shorter period of study.